eugnsp/library/data_structures_and_algorithms/sorting.md

 :memo:

-- Merge sort is useful for sorting linked lists and for external sorting of data that doesn't fit into main memory.
+- Merge sort is useful for sorting linked lists and for external sorting of data that doesn’t fit into main memory.

 :link: